The Alaska State Troopers are unique. No other department performs the missions

 Within the Division of the Alaska State Troopers a trooper

-can work in a number of areas: rural law enforcement, highway law enforcment,
+can work in a number of areas: rural law enforcement, highway law enforcement,

 urban and near-urban law enforcement, drug investigations, major crime